 The Lewis and Clark Confluence Tower in Hartford

-Normal tower business hours are 9:30 a.m. to 5 p.m.
-Friday through Saturday and noon to 5 p.m.
-Sunday.
+The tower is open Friday and Saturday from 9:30 a.m. to 5 p.m. and Sunday from noon to 5 p.m.
 Guided tours are available throughout the day.
-Admission is $4 for adults, $2 for children 12 and under, and children 2 and under are free.
-Group rates are available for 12 or more and reservations can be made by calling the Alton Regional Convention and Visitors Bureau at (618) 465-6676.
+Starting Wednesday, April 2, the tower will be open five days a week Wednesday through Sunday.
+This will continue until May.
+Admission to the tower is $4 for adults, $2 for children 12 and under and children 2 and under are free.
+Group rates are available for 12 or more people and reservations can be made by calling the Alton Regional Convention and Visitors Bureau at (618) 465-6676.